adlnet/xAPI-Spec/xAPI.md

 <a name="agentasobj"/>
 #### 4.1.4.2 - Agent or Group as "object"
-A statement may specify an Agent as an object in the statement.
+A statement may specify an Agent or Group as an object in the statement.
 Agents that do this MUST specify an "objectType" property.
 See [section 4.1.2](#actor) for details regarding Agents.